MichelNivard/awesome-complex-trait-genetics/README.md

 **Sumstats based:**

 - [LDSC](https://github.com/bulik/ldsc) ldsc is a python command line tool for estimating heritability and genetic correlation from GWAS summary statistics. ldsc also computes LD Scores.
 A [Python3 port](https://github.com/belowlab/ldsc) is available.
+- [GCTB](https://cnsgenomics.com/software/gctb/#Overview) GCTB is a software tool that comprises a family of Bayesian linear mixed models for complex trait analyses using genome-wide SNPs.
+It was developed to simultaneously estimate the joint effects of all SNPs and the genetic architecture parameters for a complex trait.
+There are now extensions to estimate the same bayesian linear model parameters based on summary data.

 **Raw data based:**